elgentos/magetitans/_speakers/andreas-von-studnitz.md

 ## About {{ page.name }}

-<p>Andreas von Studnitz is a co-founder and consultant at integer_net, and at the same time a seasoned Magento Developer.
+<p>Andreas von Studnitz is an architect and senior Magento developer at Hyvä.
+He has only just started there, after 12 years as a co-founder, developer, consultant and long-time managing director at integer_net, a German Magento agency.
 His main areas of interest are backend development, consulting and giving developer trainings.
-He was appointed a Magento Master in 2019 and 2020. integer_net is a German Magento Agency and co-inventor of Hyvä.
+He was appointed a Magento Master in 2019 and 2020.
 Andreas is a father of three and likes board games and video games, travelling, cycling, running and skiing.</p>